AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-4-passports/sec-211a.md

 #### Amendments ####

 **1994**—Pub.
-L. 103–415, §1(b)(1), substituted “such other employees” for “such employees”.
+L. 103–415, §1(b)(1), substituted "such other employees" for "such employees".

 Pub.
-L. 103–415, §1(b)(2), which directed the amendment of this section by substituting “United States” for “United States,” was executed by making the substitution after “who are citizens of the”, to reflect the probable intent of Congress.
+L. 103–415, §1(b)(2), which directed the amendment of this section by substituting "United States" for "United States," was executed by making the substitution after "who are citizens of the", to reflect the probable intent of Congress.

 Pub.
-L. 103–236 substituted “by diplomatic and consular officers of the United States, and by other employees of the Department of State who are citizens of the United States,” for “by diplomatic representatives of the United States, and by such consul generals, consuls, or vice consuls when in charge,”.
+L. 103–236 substituted "by diplomatic and consular officers of the United States, and by other employees of the Department of State who are citizens of the United States," for "by diplomatic representatives of the United States, and by such consul generals, consuls, or vice consuls when in charge,".

 **1978**—Pub.
 L. 95–426 inserted provision prohibiting passport restrictions except for countries with which the United States is at war, where armed hostilities are in progress or there is imminent danger to the public health or physical safety of United States travellers.

 #### Short Title of 2006 Amendment ####

 Pub.
 L. 109–167, §1, Jan.
 10, 2006, 119 Stat.
-3578, provided that: “This Act [amending section 214 of this title] may be cited as the ‘Passport Services Enhancement Act of 2005’.”
+3578, provided that: "This Act [amending section 214 of this title] may be cited as the 'Passport Services Enhancement Act of 2005'."

 #### Limitations on Use of Funds for Procurement of Paper for Passports ####

 Pub.
 L. 100–440, title VI, §617(b), Sept.
 22, 1988, 102 Stat.
-1755, provided that: “None of the funds made available by this or any other Act with respect to any fiscal year may be used to procure paper for passports granted or issued pursuant to the first section of the Act entitled ‘An Act to regulate the issue and validity of passports, and for other purposes’, approved July 3, 1926 (22 U.S.C.
+1755, provided that: "None of the funds made available by this or any other Act with respect to any fiscal year may be used to procure paper for passports granted or issued pursuant to the first section of the Act entitled 'An Act to regulate the issue and validity of passports, and for other purposes', approved July 3, 1926 (22 U.S.C.
 211a), if such paper is manufactured outside of the United States or its possessions or is procured from any corporation or other entity owned or controlled by persons not citizens of the United States.
-This subsection shall not apply if no domestic manufacturer for passport paper exists.”
+This subsection shall not apply if no domestic manufacturer for passport paper exists."

 Similar provisions were contained in the following prior appropriation act: